LuisPuchol/taktics-test-monorepo/README.md

 ![Budget detail](./budget_detail.png)

 # Test Duration
 After you received the email with the instructions you will the mentioned on the email amount of time to deliver this test.
-Deliver it later and you will be discualified.
+You must deliver the solution before the time expires in order to be able to pass the test.

 # Delivering Instructions
-In order to deliver this test you will create a private repo on your provider of choice (Github, Gitlab, ...), include jplaza@taktics.net as a user capable of cloning the solution and reply the email sended to you with the link to access to the solution repository.
+In order to deliver this test you will create a private repo on your provider of choice (Github, GitLab, ...), include jplaza@taktics.net as a user capable of cloning the solution and reply the email sended to you with the link to access to the solution repository.